Advice and support in a mental health crisis

 We hope to attract participation from a variety of churches with both large and small congregations.
 We would like to include rural and town parishes as well as those within the city.

 To ensure their effectiveness in the role, the MHAG should have the support of both their church leader and PCC.
-Opening Minds thinks it is helpful if the MHAG has personal experience of mental health problems.

 Please see below links for further information:-